 Cloud-based Tools: Scalability

 Perhaps one of the most compelling aspects of cloud-based tools is how easily users can scale their subscription plans based on their fluctuating business needs.
 Capacity, functionality, and in-app features can all be adapted to best meet evolving demands.
 While in-house simulation hardware limits engineers with its existing computing capabilities, SimScale users can upgrade to a professional or team license in a matter of minutes to start working with increased capacity and capabilities.
 Having a shared dashboard allows for teams to track each others’ progress, and creates a bridge of communication between users, which is essential in a world navigating more towards working from home environments.
 Drawing this increased computing power from SimScale’s remote servers frees up users’ machines for other tasks providing the kind of agility needed to keep teams engaged and competitive.

-Unlocking the potential of cloud computing has boosted productivity and innovation in a multitude of industries and across a wide variety of applications.
+Unlocking the potential of a cloud solution has boosted productivity and innovation in a multitude of industries and across a wide variety of applications.
 Engineers, designers, and architects alike can harness this same power to increase efficiency, reduce cost, and accelerate time to market in their respective fields.